AndiRudi/AndiRudi.github.io/_posts/2021-02-25-NemaStepperMotors.md

 ![BreadBoard](../assets/2021-02-25-NemaStepperMotors/breadboard.png)

-## Code
+## The Arduino Code

-This is a pretty simple version of the code to run the motors in both directions.
+This is a pretty simple version of the code which run the motors in both directions.
 Just copy this to your Arduino IDE, select the correct Arduino board and upload it.
 Be careful, the motors will start right after upload.

 ```c
 int stepCounter;